MxSxC1/MxSxC1WeatherPack/README.md

 Notes/Issues:

 Can be intensive and cause slow down.
-This is much much improved from the High Res Version, and is a lowerquality version for use with the Arena & PVP.
+This is much much improved from the High Res Version, for use with the Arena & PVP.

 The rain can look a little thick, this is improved on again in High Res Version.

 This has been tested in Vanilla and with multiple shaders used by The Dark Is A Cold Lonely Shadow, and in the insanity of The Arena.

-This version of the Weather Pack deliberately uses blurred images with additional, barely seen Alpha "residue".
+This version deliberately uses blurred images with additional, barely seen, Alpha "residue" around the flakes.

 This is entirely deliberate as it looks awesome in some packs, and produces the "sleet" effect.
-But in some cases it wont be wanted.
+But in some cases it wont be wanted, and looks awful with a few shadsr.

-Another version of pack with Crisp Snow is working, but a bit too subtle and sparse on the snow side, this will be released later.
+Another version of pack with Crisp Snow doesn't have this.

 Alternate Weather Packs:

-Pink Sleet & Snow (only really works in Vanilla).
-Red & Black versions also being worked on.
+Pink Rain (only really works in Vanilla).
+Other colours and colour selection may be added later.

 Crisp Snow.
 Minimal Alpha removed the Sleet effect.